sarthtalati/v1.1-API-Documentation/source/includes/_customer.md

-transaction_number | string | Transaction number associated to the points or coupon redemption. redeemed_time | date-time | Date and time of points or coupon redemption. redeemed_at | string | Store or TILL code associated to points or coupon redemption.
+transaction_number | string | Transaction number associated to the points or coupon redemption. redeemed_time | date-time | Date and time of points or coupon redemption. redeemed_at | string | Store or TILL code associated to points or coupon redemption. redemption_breakup_by_program | obj | Breakup of points redeemed with respect to the program. reversals | obj | Details of points reversed if the transaction for which points are redeemed is returned. reversal_id | long | Unique ID generated for the reversal of a specific set of redeemed points. points_reversed | int | number of points reversed. reversal_time | date-time |Date and time of points reversal in `YYYY-MM-DD HH:MM:SS` format. reversed_on_till_id | long | Till ID associated to the points reversal. reversal_breakup_by_program | obj | Breakup of points reversed and associated loyalty program.